HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/implementsaml_portal.md

 6. Restart the WebSphere Application Server.

-### Add IdP realms as trusted realms
+### Adding IdP realms as trusted realms

-For each identity provider (IdP) used with your WebSphere Application Server service provider, you must grant inbound trust to all realms that the IdP uses.
+For each IdP used with your WAS service provider, you must grant inbound trust to all realms that the IdP uses.

-1. Log on to the WebSphere Application Server administrative console.
+1. Log on to the WAS administrative console.
-2. Click **Security > Global security**.
+2. Go to **Security > Global security**.
 3. Under **User account repository**, click **Configure**.
-4. Click **Trusted authentication realms – inbound**.
+4. Select **Trusted authentication realms – inbound**.
-5. Click **Add External Realm**.
+5. Select **Add External Realm**.
 6. Enter the external realm name.
-7. Click **OK**, and then click **Save** to update the master configuration.
+7. Select **OK > Save** to update the master configuration.

-### Export data for IdP
+### Exporting data for IdP

-Each identity provider (IdP) used with your WebSphere Application Server service provider must be configured to add the service provider as a single sign-on (SSO) partner.
+Each IdP used with your WebSphere Application Server service provider must be configured to add the service provider as an SSO partner.
 The procedure for adding a service provider partner to an IdP depends on the specific IdP.
 For instructions, see the documentation for your IdP.

-If your IdP supports using a metadata file to add the service provider as a federation partner, you can use the **wsadmin** command-line utility to export the service provider metadata.
+If your IdP supports using a metadata file to add the service provider as a federation partner, you can use the `wsadmin` command-line utility to export the service provider metadata.

 1. Start the WebSphere Application Server.
-2. Start the **wsadmin** command-line utility from the `<AppServer_root>/bin` directory by entering:
+2. Start the `wsadmin` command-line utility from the `<AppServer_root>/bin` directory by entering:

     ```bash
     /opt/IBM/WebSphere/AppServer/bin/wsadmin.sh -lang jython